 Stats are gonna be weird as we deal with Strava’s new subscriptions model.

-Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park.
+Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park or Central Park.

 The Most Laps was conceived, designed, and built by Josh Kadis, a cyclist, web developer, and product manager from Brooklyn.

-The most important thing is that we do not collect or retain any of your data without your consent.
-Once you authorize The Most Laps to access your Strava account, we look back through your past segment efforts and calculate your all-time, yearly, and monthly totals, and the most laps in a single ride.
-Then we check automatically to see if you've ridden any new laps, and we add those to your stats.
+When you sign up, you authorize The Most Laps to access your Strava data.
+Then we look back through your past segment efforts and calculate your all-time, yearly, and monthly totals, and the most laps you've done in a single ride.

 Private rides (or "activities" in Strava's technical terminology) are included in your total stats.
 However, information that could identify any specific ride is never displayed on the site.